Castle Sinclair Girnigoe

 Attraction Type: Castle

 Location: Off the minor road to Noss Head Lighthouse.
-Parking area before the lighthouse, then follow a clearly marked trail to the shore.
+From the parking area before the lighthouse, follow a clearly marked trail to the shore.
 Nearest postcode (for satnavs) is KW1 4QT

 Website: Castle Sinclair Girnigoe

 NEARBY HISTORIC ATTRACTIONS